What To Do In Case of a Car Accident

 Next, get to a safe place and wait for the police and medics to arrive on the scene.
 While waiting, make sure to get the motorist’s name, contact information and insurance contact information.
 If you are too injured to do so, ask a friend (if someone is with you), or the police officer on the scene to get the information for you.

 Automobile accidents are scary, and the insurance claims aftermath can be almost as scary.
-Make sure you have an excellent insurance policy at a great price by comparing prices on compare.com.
+Make sure you have an excellent insurance policy with good coverage to cover you whatever you encounter on the roads.
+You can easily compare coverages, limits, companies and prices on compare.com.